AARAN-SOFTWARE/aaran-next/aaran/Docs/Team Work/rajesh.md

 ## Sales
 [Contact Pop-up (PartyName)]
-- We should write validation for contact_type.
+- We should write validation for contact_type.  ✅ fixed -no validation - set default value

 [Style Pop-up (StyleName)]
 - The image input is a text field right now.
 We need to change it to an image upload field.

 [E-way Bill Details (Tab)]
-- We should write validation for Transport Name.
+- We should write validation for Transport Name. ✅ fixed - no validation - set default value
-- After I create a new transport, it shows an error (Cannot assign array to property) , but that transport successfully saved in the database.
+- After I create a new transport, it shows an error (Cannot assign array to property) , but that transport successfully saved in the database.✅ fixed

 //
-- 'Back' button is not working.
+- 'Back' button is not working.✅ fixed
-- While editing, a random address is automatically filled in the address tab'.( 7th block, kuvempu layout, Chennai, Andhra Pradesh- 641601, -. )
+- While editing, a random address is automatically filled in the address tab'.( 7th block, kuvempu layout, Chennai, Andhra Pradesh- 641601, -. )✅ fixed